 The “Prevention of radicalization in the Hungarian prison-system” is a 13-month initiative of the Budapest Centre in collaboration with Hungarian experts and researchers.
-Funded by the Internal Security Fund of the European Union, it aims at contributing to the coordination and improvement of national and international capabilities of preventing and countering radicalization.
-To that end, it maps the capabilities of Hungarian prisons to recognize signs of radicalization, as well as to manage and prevent processes leading to radicalization.
-It provides trainings for prison personnel to further improve such capabilities and conducts so-called “life-path” interviews with prisoners to facilitate their rehabilitation and reintegration.
-The results of the project and its policy recommendations are summarized in a report available in Hungarian and English that is presented at a conference in the course of spring 2018.
+Funded by the Internal Security Fund of the European Union, it aims at contributing to the coordination and improvement of national and international capabilities for preventing and countering radicalization.
+To that end, it will map the capabilities of selected Hungarian prisons in order to recognize signs of radicalization, as well as to manage and prevent processes leading to radicalization.
+It will provide training for prison personnel to further improve such capabilities and conduct so-called “life-path” interviews with prisoners to facilitate their rehabilitation and reintegration.
+The results of the project and its policy recommendations will be summarized in a report available in Hungarian and English and presented at a conference in spring 2018.